thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/authentication-with-passport.md

 This leads us to the `login` method in the `handlers/user_handler.js`, in which we call Passport.js to perform the authentication.

-Pay attention to how we tell Passport.js to use the `local` authentication strategy and disabled cookie based session \(because we are using JWT to track session in this example\).

 ```javascript
   passport.authenticate("local", { session: false }, function(err, user, info) {...}
 ```

+Pay attention to the argument to the `authenticate` call:

+- `local`, this tells Passport.js to use the `local` authentication strategy
+- `session: false`, this disables cookie based session \(because we are using JWT to track session in this example\).
+- the third argument is a callback function that is called when `Passport.js` finishes authentication
+  - If the `err` argument is not null, that means there are unexpected errors during authentication
+  - If the `user` argument is equal to `false`, that means the user does not pass authentication
+  - If the `user` argument is a non-null object, that means the user is properly authenticated

+Also note that this `authenticate` API actually returns a function, which takes in the same arguments as the express middleware expects.
+So we immediately called the function with `req`, `res`, and `next` to trigger the authentication with passport.js

 ### Session Tracking with JSON Web Token \(JWT\)